David Wayne Hooks Memorial Airport

 David Wayne Hooks Memorial Airport (IATA: DWH, ICAO: KDWH, FAA LID: DWH) is a public-use airport located near the city of Tomball in unincorporated Harris County, Texas.
 It is 23 mi northwest of the central business district of Houston.
 It is the busiest general aviation airport in Texas and one of the busiest general aviation airports in the United States.
-The airport is privately owned by Jag Gill.
+The airport is privately owned by Northwest Airport Management, LP.

-The airport is notable because it is one of only a few privately owned airports with a Federal Aviation Administration control tower; the airport is owned by Jag Gill and managed by Roger Schmidt.
+The airport is notable because it is one of only a few privately owned airports with a Federal Aviation Administration control tower; the airport is owned by Northwest Airport Management, LP and managed by Amy Mounger and Alex Membreno.

 On June 27, 2007, The Texas State Legislature approved Tomball's request to annex Hooks Airport even though the airport does not border the Tomball city limits.
 Since the airport is in the city of Houston's extraterritorial jurisdiction, the city of Tomball must get permission from Houston to annex the airport.
 As of summer of 2010, the annex still has not been finalized.

 Facilities and aircraft

-David Wayne Hooks Memorial Airport covers an area of 480 acre which contains two asphalt paved runways: 17R/35L measuring 7,009 x 100 ft (2,136 x 30 m). and 17L/35R measuring 3,987 x 35 ft (1,215 x 11 m).
+David Wayne Hooks Memorial Airport covers an area of 480 acre which contains two asphalt paved runways: 17R/35L measuring 7,009 x 100 ft (2,136 x 30 m). and 17L/35R measuring 3,447 x 35 ft (1,067 x 11 m).
 It also has a seaplane landing area designated as runway 17W/35W which is 2,530 x 100 ft (771 x 30 m).

-For the 12-month period ending August 5, 2002, the airport had 223,585 aircraft operations, an average of 612 per day: 98% general aviation, 1% air taxi and 1% military.
-There are 300 aircraft based at this airport: 83% single-engine, 10% multi-engine, 3% jet and 4% helicopter.
+For the 12-month period ending December 31, 2022, the airport had 152,198 aircraft operations, an average of 417 per day: 97% general aviation, 2% air taxi, <1% commercial, and <1% military.
+There were 136 aircraft based at this airport: 117 single-engine, 14 multi-engine, and 5 jet.